 Chief Executive Officer

-Blog Author, Board, Staff
+Blog Author, National Board of Directors, Our Staff

 We’re delighted that Chris has agreed to pick up Jim’s torch and maintain PCA’s role as a leading voice for the countless character-building benefits and opportunities made available to kids through sports.
 A veteran of the industry, Chris has driven considerable growth at both nonprofit and corporate organizations over the past 25 years.
 His outstanding credentials and experience driving change for America’s youth make him the ideal candidate to help take PCA to the next level, leading the charge to effect real change in youth sports.